Zoë Heller

-Zoë Kate Hinde Heller (born 7 July 1965) is an English journalist and novelist long resident in New York City.
+Zoë Kate Hinde Heller (born 7 July 1965) is an English journalist and novelist resident in New York City.
 She has published three novels, Everything You Know (1999), Notes on a Scandal (2003), and The Believers (2008).
 Notes on a Scandal was shortlisted for the Booker Prize and was adapted for a feature film in 2006.

 Biography

 Early life

 Heller was born in St Pancras, north London, as the youngest of four children of Caroline and Lukas Heller, a successful screenwriter; her parents separated when she was five.
 Her father was a German Jewish immigrant and her mother was English and a Quaker.
 Her paternal grandfather was the political philosopher Hermann Heller.
 Her brother is screenwriter Bruno Heller.
 Her sister, Lucy Heller, is Chief Executive of education charity Ark and previously Managing Director of Times Supplements Ltd, the former educational publishing wing of News UK.

 She attended Haverstock School in north London where she was a contemporary of David Miliband and then studied English at St Anne's College, Oxford, gaining a first, before going on to Columbia University, New York where she received an MA on Marxist theories of literature and Jonathan Swift.